ly774508966/EnfluxUnitySDK/README.md

 ### Unity SDK Guide
 http://bit.ly/2mKqIjd

-This contains all the info you need to use the Unity SDK.
+This contains all the info you need to use the Unity C# SDK.
 This includes:
 * An overview over the major components of the SDK
 * Tutorials to build the example scenes
 * A scripting reference